How do we put family first?

 In the event of a bankruptcy or liquidation, holders of corporate bonds are repaid before preferred and common shareholders and unsecured creditors, but generally after secured lenders.

-Two features of a bond – credit quality and duration – are the principal determinants of a bond’s interest rate.
+Two features of a bond – credit quality and term to maturity – are the principal determinants of a bond’s interest rate.
 Yield and price are inversely related for fixed income bonds.

 Government Bonds: debt securities issued by a government, whether federal, provincial or foreign.